gustybear-teaching/course_ee260_2021_spring/final/game/index.md

 7) (10 pts) Consider flip-flops A, B and C each nominally clocked off of the same clock.
 Assume:
  - a.
 Each flip-flop has a set-up time of 5ns and a clock-to-Q delay of 3ns to 4ns,
  - b.
 The AND and OR gates each have a delay of 2 to 6 ns,
  - c.
-The NOT gate has a delay of 1 to 5 ns,
+The NOT gate has a delay of 1 to 5 ns.

 Answer the following questions:
  - Q1.
 What is the shortest clock period you could safely clock this system at?
 Show your work.
  - Q2.
 What is the (non-negative) range of values for the flip-flop’s hold time would be sufficient?
 Show your work.